deniscostadsc/dotfiles/README.md

 ### @deniscostadsc's dotfiles

-This project is a collections of my personal dotfiles used on my Ubuntu machine.
+This project is a collection of my personal dotfiles.

-clone the project
+To use it, clone the project

 ```bash
 git clone https://github.com/deniscostadsc/dotfiles.git